pauldolden/pauldolden/README.md

-## Hi, I'm Paul and this is where I live.
+## Hi, I'm Paul and this is where I do code stuff.

 <div align="center">
 	<a href="mailto:paul@dolden.co.uk" style="text-decoration: none;">